Why Hire a Tax Attorney for a Tax Return Audit?

 Tax liability and other monetary concerns are just the tip of the ice burg when it comes to problems you may face after a tax audit.
 If the auditor decides there is evidence of tax you will need an experienced tax attorney to defend your case.
 Having a lawyer that has been there through the whole process can benefit you in your defense, possibly negotiating terms before your case makes its way to court.

 At Brager Tax Law Group, our tax attorneys are experienced in representing clients that are facing an IRS or State of California tax return audit.
 If you have been selected to receive a tax audit, contact our team to schedule a consultation.
-Call our office in Los Angeles at 1.800.380.8295 or fill out our contact form online to request a Skype interview with one of our IRS tax attorneys.
+Call our office in Los Angeles at 1.800.380.8295 or fill out our contact form online to request a Zoom interview with one of our IRS tax attorneys.